L9Manuel9/cybersecurity-skills/Researches/README.md

 - Default credentials: Many devices come with basic factory usernames or passwords that attackers guess with ease to gain access.

-- Insecure web interfaces: Poor web service setup leads to risks like remote code attacks.
+- Insecure web interfaces: Poor web service setup leads to risks like remote code executions.

 - Infrequent software updates: A lot of IoT devices do not receive new firmware, which lets attackers use known flaws.